ShashankTS043/SIH/README.md

 The system consists of three main components:
 • On-Board Unit (OBU): An ESP32-based device with a LoRa module and GPS installed in each vehicle.
 It is responsible for collecting data and communicating with other vehicles.
 • V2V Mesh Network: A self-forming, self-healing network created by the OBUs using the LoRa protocol for direct communication.
 • Cloud Platform: A backend service that receives data from vehicles (when an internet connection is available via a gateway) for storage, analysis, and visualization.

+Technology Stack
+1) Hardware:
+   • ESP32 Microcontroller
+   • LoRa Module(SX1278)
+   • GPS Module (NEO-8M)

+2) Firmware:
+   • C++ (Arduino Framework)
+   • Libraries: TinyGPS++, LoRa.h

+3) Backend & Cloud:
+   • Firebase

+4) Data Visualization:
+   • StreamLit